Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

-While clustering analysis is prevalent in discovering heterogeneous patterns in usual multivariate data, it has unique challenges when the data is organized as a multi-way tensor.
-In vector case, clustering methods find subgroups of the observations based on covariate similarity; while in matrix case, bi-clustering algorithms seek to simultaneously identify the block structure of observations (rows) and features (columns)~\citep{busygin2008biclustering,getz2000coupled}.
-Several extensions to high-order clustering have been developed in recent years and they fall into two types.
-The first approach targets directly at the maximum likelihood estimation (MLE)~\citep{wang2019multiway} to search for the tensor block structure.
-The MLE, however, is a mixed-integer programming and therefore NP-hard to compute in general \citep{aloise2009np}.
+The multi-way structure of a data tensor imposes unique challenges to clustering analysis.
+In the vector case, clustering methods find subgroups of the observations based on entrywise similarity; while in the matrix case, bi-clustering algorithms seek to simultaneously identify the block structure of observations (rows) and features (columns)~\citep{busygin2008biclustering}.
+Recent developments of tensor-based high-order clustering methods roughly fall into two types.
+The first approach utilizes the maximum likelihood estimation (MLE)~\citep{wang2019multiway} to search for the tensor block structure.
+The MLE, however, is a mixed-integer programming and therefore NP-hard to compute in general~\citep{aloise2009np}.
 The computational intractability renders the statistical inference less useful in practice.
 The second approach adopts polynomial-time algorithms for surrogate objectives.
 Efforts in this vein include convex relaxation~\citep{chi2020provable} and spectral relaxation~\citep{zha2002spectral,wu2016general}.
 Despite the popularity, these methods often sacrifice the statistical accuracy for computational feasibility.
 To our best knowledge, a provable scheme that achieves both statistical and computational efficiency has yet to be developed.